Anskiere1974/catClicker/README.md

 __v2.0 Cat Clicker Premium Knockout.js with single Cat__

 This  version is a complete rebuild of Cat Clicker Premium with Knockouts.js.
 You learn about MVVM(Model-View-ViewModel), ko.observables, ko.observableArray, ko.computed and a lot about data binding(text, click, foreach, with …).
 This version has only one cat, who is imported through a constructor function.

+__v2.1 Cat Clicker Premium Knockout.js with multiple Cats__

+Contains all features from v2.0 plus multiple cats.
+You have the same features as in v1.3 Cat Clicker Premium.
+But instead of using our own MVO, we do everything with Knockout.js.
+In this example you will see many of the core features of Knockout.js.